About The Women’s Center

 Sister House (shelter) on Wright Street opened to provide emergency housing for victims of domestic violence.
 With the addition of the shelter, The Women’s Center also began providing 24-hour support through the crisis line.

-726 East Avenue was purchased to house the growing counseling program and administrative staff.
+726 East Avenue was purchased to house the growing advocacy program and administrative staff.

 The five Founding Mothers of The Women’s Center won the Christoph Memorial YWCA Peacemaker Award.